llm-bible/llm-bible.github.io/_publications/santos2022knowledge.markdown

 bibkey: santos2022knowledge
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2210.04726"}
-tags: ['Prompting', 'Pretraining Methods', 'Training Techniques', 'Reinforcement Learning']
+tags: ['Training Techniques', 'Pretraining Methods', 'Prompting', 'Reinforcement Learning']
 ---
 Soft prompts have been recently proposed as a tool for adapting large frozen language models (LMs) to new tasks.
 In this work, we repurpose soft prompts to